Bastille (band): Television

-Bastille's music has been used on the TV soap Hollyoaks with one week in the early summer of 2012 focused on Bastille's song "Laura Palmer".
-Their music also has been on: Made in Chelsea and Waterloo Road.
-The song "Oblivion" was featured in season 4 episode 9 of The Vampire Diaries in December 2012.
-"Things We Lost in the Fire" was used for the 2014 autumn trailer for English soap opera EastEnders.
-They can also be heard on Teen Wolf and on the fourth episode of How to Get Away with Murder with the Naughty Boy collaboration "No One's Here to Sleep".
+Bastille's music has been used on the TV soap opera Hollyoaks with one week in the early summer of 2013 focused on Bastille's song "Laura Palmer".
+Their music has also been on Made in Chelsea and Waterloo Road.
+The song "Oblivion" was featured in season 4 episode 9 of The Vampire Diaries in December 2012 and "Things We Lost in the Fire" in episode 22 of the same season.
+"Things We Lost in the Fire" was also used in the 2014 autumn trailer for the English soap opera EastEnders and as the name of a 2015 episode of Grey's Anatomy.
+The band can also be heard on Teen Wolf and on the fourth episode of season 1 of How to Get Away with Murder with the Naughty Boy collaboration "No One's Here to Sleep".
 The song "Haunt" can be heard in the season 1 finale of the TV series Finding Carter.
-Song "Blame" is featured in season 1 episode 4 of Marvel series Runaways.
+The song "Blame" is featured in season 1 episode 4 of the Marvel series Runaways.

 In August 2017, the band released a version of the Green Day song "Basket Case" for the Peter Serafinowicz series The Tick.

 Film

 Their song "Pompeii" is featured in the 2014 movie Mr. Peabody & Sherman.
 The band's song "The Driver" was used in the re-scored soundtrack of the 2011 film Drive produced for the BBC by Zane Lowe for its October 2014 TV broadcast.
 The band also featured on the Kill Your Friends (2015) soundtrack with a cover of the Sugababes debut single "Overload".
-On 9 November 2017, the band released a music video for “World Gone Mad”, a song for the Netflix movie Bright.
+On 9 November 2017, the band released a music video for "World Gone Mad", a song for the Netflix movie Bright.
 Their song "Those Nights" was used in 2020 movie All My Life.

 On 10 February 2021, the band released their Amazon original documentary "Bastille - ReOrchestrated".

 Video games

-Their song "Pompeii" is featured in First Touch game, First Touch Soccer 15, the Konami game Pro Evolution Soccer 2015 and a remix of the song is featured in Need for Speed Rivals.
+Their song "Pompeii" is featured in racing game, DiRT 4, First Touch game, First Touch Soccer 15, the Konami game Pro Evolution Soccer 2015, Fortnite, and a remix of the song is featured in Need for Speed Rivals.
 The band's music has appeared in the FIFA video games three times: "Weight of Living, Pt.
 II" in FIFA 13, "Hangin'" in FIFA 16 and "Send Them Off!" in FIFA 17.

 Bastille's music has also been featured in the simulation game The Sims 3 in the Supernatural DLC, specifically the song "Laura Palmer" which is dubbed over in the video game's language of Simlish.